ClusterCockpit/cc-backend/docs/dev-authentication.md

 * `r.Handle("/login", authentication.Login( ... )).Methods(http.MethodPost)`:
   The POST request on the `/login` route will call the Login callback.
-* Any route in the secured subrouter will always call Auth(), on success it will call the next handler in the chain, on falure it will render the login template.
+* Any route in the secured subrouter will always call Auth(), on success it will call the next handler in the chain, on failure it will render the login template.
 ```
 secured.Use(func(next http.Handler) http.Handler {